Scroll down for meteor photo tips.

 35MM Slides to Power Point

-Meteor Photography Tips - AstrophotographyThis page is part of Saugus Photos Online and Copyright 2006 - Jim HarringtonThe meteor photograph above was made using a tripod, Canon 10D DSLR and a Sigma 20MM 1.8 lens.
+Meteor Photography Tips - AstrophotographyThis page is part of Saugus Photos Online and Copyright 2013 - Jim HarringtonThe meteor photograph above was made using a tripod, Canon 10D DSLR and a Sigma 20MM 1.8 lens.
 The exposure time was 30 seconds.
 ISO 200, F2.0.
 I made about a dozen 30 second exposures that night and was just lucky to have caught a meteor in one.
 The dark skies were provided at Glen Ellis Campground in Glen, New Hampshire.
 The image was enhanced in Adobe Photoshop by adjusting brightness and contrast .
 "Hot pixels" were cloned out.
 Along the bottom most portion of the image a silhouette of tree tops can be seen.
 The orange colored gas and dust clouds of the Milky Way Galaxy can be seen just above the trees, extending to about 1/2 way up the image.
 The meteor, is just above and to the right of center.
-Meteor photography is not difficult and can be accomplished with most SLR cameras, including 35MM film and digital SLR cameras.
+If you don't see it, it's time for a visit to the optician.
+Meteor photography can be accomplished with most SLR cameras, including 35MM film and digital SLR cameras.
 I read somewhere that on an average night, at least 1 meteor per-hour can be seen when skies are dark enough.
 Meteor is the proper term for those objects causing streaks of light in the sky.
 A meteorite is the term for meteors which end up on planets or moons, after impact.
-Most meteors are small burn up completely before ever reaching earth.
-Occasionally, hissing sounds accompany meteor occurrences Below are some meteor photography tips which might help you get meteor photos of your own.
+Most meteors are small and burn up completely before ever reaching earth.
+Occasionally, hissing sounds accompany meteor occurrences.
+An extremely bright meteor is called a fireball.
+Be aware, I'm not a meteor photography expert.
+In fact, the meteor photo above is the only decent metor photo I've made.
+But, I have not spent much time trying, maybe 2 or 3 hours total.
+Four important meteor photography success factors1.
+Date of attempt: period of most meteors ( during known meteor showers ) 2.
+Location: Far away from city lights, light pollution ( a full moon is not good either! ) 3.
+Using the right photography or video equipment and settings 4.
+Right time of night , after midnight 5.
+Where camera is aimed ( shower radiant ) Capturing a meteor with a camera is not an easily accomplished task.
+The best meteor photos are made under the best conditions and with good equipment.
+Below are some meteor photography tips which might help you get meteor photos of your own.

 |